 Both technologies allow students to consume edifying content and study with more enthusiasm.
 Immersive experiences like VR make it possible to visit any place on Earth and beyond, as well as conduct lab experiments and perform technical tasks safely and without manuals at hand.

 Purpose.
-AR technology mainly focuses on streamlining processes and everyday experiences.
-For example, your driving experience can be enhanced with different kinds of visuals.
-With the help of AR, your windshield can turn into a head-up display where you can see your location or current speed without looking away from the road.
-You can translate writings in other languages into your native one and get additional information, just by pointing your smartphone to the object.
+AR technology mainly focuses on enhancing our daily experiences.
+For example, your driving experience can be enhanced with visual aid applications.
+Imagine it, with the help of AR tools, your windshield can turn into a head-up display, where you can see your location or current speed without looking away from the road.
+You can translate writings in other languages into your native one and get additional information, just by aiming your iPhone toward objects.